michael-siek/smashing-workshop/readme.md

 # Smashing 2019 Workshop

+**IMPORTANT:** before making changes to this branch, please coordinate with services so thay can prepare their example reports which are based off the `broken` branch of this application

 ## NOTE: This is the broken branch.
 It intentionally has a11y issues:

 - generic title (page info tool)